Planning a Hen Party or Stag Do? – Coronavirus Awareness

 Funktion Events Managing Director, Jay Broughton says:

-“We know March is one of the most popular months for booking stag and hen parties, and this year we’re expecting a lot more national bookings as a result.
+“We know March is one of the most popular months for booking parties, and this year we’re expecting a lot more national bookings as a result.

-It doesn’t have to be less fun in the UK, there are some great things you can do for stags/hens in this country.”
+It doesn’t have to be less fun in the UK, there are some great things you can do for party groups in this country.”

 Based on our stats for 2019 annual hen & stag trends these were the most popular places in the UK for the last blowout before becoming married.

 Could Your Wedding Also be Affected?

 Given weddings are, on average, £20,000 for the big day it's important to consider your wedding and the impact of this virus.
 As well as taking the recommended precautions like washing your hands for more than 20 seconds & coughing into your elbow think about some more proactive steps you can take.